 I’m bringing you a Broccoli Smoothie that tastes delicious!
 This green smoothie is loaded with broccoli, spinach, and an array of colorful fruits.
 Just wait, you’ll be hooked!

-And because smoothies are always a good idea make sure you try this incredible strawberry pineapple smoothie.
-It’s thick, creamy, and luxurious.
+And because smoothies are always a good idea make sure you try our celery smoothie, banana peach smoothie, pineapple spinach smoothie, and strawberry pineapple smoothie.

 Good news: you can’t taste the broccoli.

 Bad news: your children will like this smoothie and as a result they will want to drink all of it, leaving you with very little for yourself.
 So plan accordingly 🙂

 There are a few things you should know before chucking a full handful of broccoli into your blender though, and we’re going to cover that right here.

 But first, we need some additional fruits and veggies to pair with the broccoli.
 Broccoli isn’t my favorite vegetable so I’m looking to fully mask the broccoli flavor.
 Quite frankly, I don’t want to taste ANY broccoli in my green smoothie.
 You need the following ingredients to make this smoothie: